kumlali/handyjenkins/README.md

 # Running Your Jenkins Container Based on `handyjenkins`

 We need to provide runtime configuration as environment variables.
-All the variables `handyjenkins` understand exist in `conf/handyjenkins.conf`.
+All the variables that `handyjenkins` understand exist in `conf/handyjenkins.conf` file.
 We need to customize  `conf/handyjenkins.conf` according to our environment.
 ```
 ########################################################################
 # Proxy server settings